Chemistry, BS - Grades 7-12 Physical Science Education Concentration

 Fifteen of these hours are used to fulfill the University Core Curriculum science and mathematics requirements.

 Students who seek an 7-12 level Physical Science teaching certificate should contact a Certification Officer in the College of Education and Human Development about requirements and procedures that must be met to obtain the certificate.
-The professional development sequence must be taken in a specific order and it is recommended that students contact the College of Education and Human Development early in their academic careers for specific details on these courses.
+The teacher education core must be taken in a specific order and it is recommended that students contact the College of Education and Human Development early in their academic careers for specific details on these courses.

 Course Sequencing